JunghwanRo/status/README.md

 ║                                                                                      ║
 ╠══════════════════════════════════════════════════════════════════════════════════════╣
 ║ Today's Quests                                                                       ║
-║ · Read Geometric tracking control of a quadrotor UAV on SE(3)                        ║
 ║ · Read Bucki's PhD Thesis                                                            ║
 ║ · Draw a Gantt Chart                                                                 ║
 ╚══════════════════════════════════════════════════════════════════════════════════════╝